Driving on Autobahn

 This sign indicates an Autobahn exit or a motorway interchange.
 The number in the circle indicates the interchange number.

-Autobahn interchange / exit number.
-Each exit and interchange on Autobahn has a unique number, whether it's an exit to a rest area, another federal road, or another Autobahn route.
+Autobahn interchange/exit number.
+Each exit and interchange on the Autobahn has a unique number, whether it's an exit to a rest area, another federal road, or another Autobahn route.

 This sign indicates the Autobahn route number.

 Direction signs in a city or on the Autobahn.
-Here, showing the direction to Autobahn, Messe (fair), and the two nearest cities with their respective highway number (if applicable).
-Yellow signs represent German federal highways and white signs are used to indicate a local area and small roads.
+Here, it shows the directions to the "Autobahn," "Messe" (fair), and the two nearest cities with their respective highway numbers (if applicable).
+Yellow signs represent German federal highways, and white signs are used to indicate a local area and small roads.
 Autobahn signs are always in blue.

-Autobahn exit marker: installed at 100 meters before exit.
+Autobahn exit marker: installed at 100 meters before the exit.
 Each diagonal white stripe indicates 100 meters.

-Autobahn exit marker: installed at 200 meters before exit.
+Autobahn exit marker: installed at 200 meters before the exit.

-Autobahn exit marker: installed at 300m before exit.
+Autobahn exit marker: installed at 300 meters before the exit.

-The left sign indicates exit number 32 ahead.
+The sign on the left indicates the upcoming exit number 32.
 The right sign indicates junction number 33 ahead.
 The yellow pole in the image is an emergency telephone post.

-4.1 Road Sings and Markings in the Construction Areas or on the Routes having danger of traffic congestion
+4.1 Autobahn Signs and Markings in the Construction Areas or on the Routes in Danger of Traffic Congestion

-The general warning / danger sign.
+The general warning or danger sign.
 This sign warns of an approaching dangerous area.
-A supplementary sign may explain the danger.
+A supplementary sign may explain the type of approaching danger.

 Sign indicating construction work in progress.
 Be aware of workers and machinery.

-This sign warns against a narrow passage ahead.
+This sign warns of a narrow passage ahead.

-This sign warns of a possible traffic jam (Stau) ahead.
+This sign warns of a possible traffic jam (in German: Stau) ahead.

-These signs give directions of Autobahn detours, indicating turn left, straight ahead, and turn right respectively.
+These signs give directions for Autobahn detours, indicating turn left, straight ahead, and turn right, respectively.

 The letter U represents Umleitung (detour).
 U22 means detour number 22.

 Autobahn detour direction signs: these signs give advance information about detour turns ahead.
-These signs are slightly different than previously shown signs 460.
-These signs show turn left or right after the sign.
-While signs in the 460 category show to turn left or right before the sign.
+These signs are slightly different than the previously shown signs (460).
+These signs show that you should turn left or right after the sign, while signs in the 460 category show to turn left or right before the sign.

 These signs are also installed at Autobahn detours.
-They instruct to arrange in the left or right lane respectively.
+They guide to arrange in the left or right lane, respectively.

-These signs recommend alternate Autobahn routes during heavy traffic or traffic jams.
+These signs recommend alternate Autobahn routes during heavy traffic loads or congestion.
 These signs can have supplementary signs indicating specific vehicles to take the recommended routes.

 Recommended alternate Autobahn route: indicating straight ahead.